DylJHS/Chromosome_Instability/README.md

 The cancer-specific scripts (cancer_specific_CIN_model_analysis.Rmd, cancer_specific_arm_lev_aneu_weight.r, cancer_specific_base_class_tune.r, cancer_specific_base_regress_tune.r, cancer_specific_meta_learner_tune.r, cs_Train_test_split.R) do the same thing as the general (PanCan) scripts but are focused on using the data parsed by tissue type.

-IMPORTANT:
-The pathnames and location variables should be paid close attention to and re-configured to suit the local environments in which the analyses are being run.

 REQUIREMENTS:

 The analyses rely the TCGA PanCan data: